Contacting us is easy-peasy. To contact a specific shop, you can call them directly. We’ve also got some Frequently

 - We do occasionally hire a van, but this is pretty infrequent.
 It tends to be used for shifting stock between Durham and Byker, and if we can add in a collection or two we do do this.
 Currently this would only be on a Wednesday, and during normal office hours.

 - How much do bikes cost?

 - Details are on the shops page.
 In general our cheapest bike is around £65-70.
 For that you get a basic bike that’s been professionally serviced and tested by a trained mechanic.
 The average price we sell a bike for is around £110 in Byker and Durham, and around £130 at The Journey – we tend to send the more bling bikes to the city centre location!

 - Is Recyke y’bike a business or a charity?

 - Recyke y’bike is a charity, but one that doesn’t rely on grants for funding.
-We send 500 bikes a year to Kenya and The Gambia, work with over 40 volunteers (many of whom have mental health problems), and give away over 50 bikes a year to refugees, work with local schools, etc, etc. All this is funded through the sale of bikes in the North East.
+We send 500 bikes a year to Kenya and The Gambia, work with over 40 volunteers (a significant proportion of whom are vulnerable adults), give away over 50 bikes a year to refugees, work with local schools, etc, etc. All this is funded through the sale of bikes in the North East.
 The bikes we sell provide low cost transport (which is also one of our charitable objectives), and have been professionally serviced.